HTTPArchive/almanac.httparchive.org/src/content/en/2025/seo.md

 While not a direct ranking factor, structured data remains a powerful addition to websites to help search engines to understand the context of the page, while also powering rich results in search engine results pages (SERPs) .

-[Structured data](https://insightland.org/blog/structured-data-ai-search/#) is increasingly being used by large language models to understand what a page represents, not just what it says.
-Microsoft has confirmed that [Bing uses schema.org](http://schema.org) markup to help its models (including Bing Chat and Copilot) distinguish between expert articles, products, reviews, and FAQs.
-Google's [AI Overviews](https://www.semrush.com/blog/how-can-schema-markup-specifically-enhance-llm-visibility/) behavior suggests a similar reliance, and crawlers such as GPTBot are capable of parsing schema embedded directly in HTML.
+<a hreflang="en" href="https://insightland.org/blog/structured-data-ai-search/">Structured data</a> is increasingly being used by large language models to understand what a page represents, not just what it says.
+Microsoft has confirmed that <a hreflang="en" href="http://schema.org">Bing uses schema.org</a> markup to help its models (including Bing Chat and Copilot) distinguish between expert articles, products, reviews, and FAQs.
+Google's <a hreflang="en" href="https://www.semrush.com/blog/how-can-schema-markup-specifically-enhance-llm-visibility/">AI Overviews</a> behavior suggests a similar reliance, and crawlers such as GPTBot are capable of parsing schema embedded directly in HTML.

 ### Home pages' structured data